HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-06-the-p2p-network.md

 Bitcoin basically no incentive except for verifying instead of trusting.
 Full Node only needed to securely receive TX.
-Light client enough to safely send funds. no financial incentive lightning might change this (payment routing fees)
+Light client enough to safely send funds. no financial incentive
+Payment channel networks like lightning where a fee is charged based on volume of the transaction not data size might change this.
+But not every lightning node is a bitcoin full node and vice versa. (payment routing fees)

 ### Secure and Super Nodes

-Secure/Super Nodes not for the sake of masternodes but to achieve network stability
+Secure/Super Nodes not for the sake of masternodes but to achieve network stability. minimum requirements, TLS, blabla

 also just fair, takes time and cost (VPS)

-market should find an equilibrium between network security/stability and incentive by number of nodes and coin price minimum requirements, TLS, blabla opt-in/out to support dapps, model needs to be evaluated
+market should find an equilibrium between network security/stability and incentive by number of nodes and coin price opt-in/out to support dapps, model needs to be evaluated

 fair, building a business or dapp on public infrastructure, one should have to pay for it in some form or another.

 ### Summary

+### Sources

+[1]: A. Biryukov, D. Khovratovich, and I. Pustogarov.
+Deanonymisation of clients in bitcoin p2p network.
+In Proceedings of the 2014 ACM SIGSAC Conference on Computer and Communications Security, pages 15–29.
+ACM, 2014.

 \subsubsection*{FR}
 \url{https://bitcoin.org/en/developer-reference#p2p-network}